1 vs. 100 (American game show): Reception

 The series quickly became a ratings success for NBC, with the debut episode earning 12,800,000 viewers and a 4.2/13 rating/share among adults 18–49.
 Despite the high ratings, criticism emerged asserting that the questions tended to be far less difficult than those seen on other quiz shows.
 Slate's Troy Patterson noted: "Indeed, the only problem with 1 vs. 100 is its determined idiocy.
 The quality of the quiz is of no importance to the new breed of quiz shows.
 All that matters is the show of emotion—the contestant's joyful squeals, worried quivers, and relieved slumps."
-Brian Lowry of Variety added: "Endemol and NBC have managed the seemingly impossible — combining on a quiz/trivia show nearly as mentally undemanding as their no-skill-required hit Deal or No Deal the questions are so simple that amassing thousands isn't much harder than guessing which case to open.
+Brian Lowry of Variety added: "Endemol and NBC have managed the seemingly impossible — combining on a quiz/trivia show nearly as mentally undemanding as their no-skill-required hit Deal or No Deal the questions are so simple that amassing thousands isn't much harder than guessing which case to open."

 Ray Richmond argued that while the series' format is "not a terrible game", it was easier than it was promoted to be: "While the idea of having one contestant take on 100 people in a game of trivia skill sounds on paper like a hugely challenging undertaking, in truth it probably is 100 times less challenging than Who Wants to Be a Millionaire because 1) the questions tend to be far less brainy, and 2) the competition ain't all it is cracked up to be."
 Ed Bark, a former television critic at The Dallas Morning News, gave the series a "C-minus" grade, calling it "another NBC big-money game show that really should be titled Dumb or Super-Dumb.
 How else to gauge the candle power required to answer the show's opening question: 'The 2003 movie Seabiscuit featured what kind of animal?'"
 The New York Times's Alessandra Stanley opined, "the point of 1 vs 100 is different: knowledge is beside the point."

 Merchandise

 The success of the series inspired several home versions to be released.
 These included media home versions in the form of an interactive DVD game, a mobile app, a plug-and-play game, a version for the PC, a version for the Nintendo DS, and an interactive version for Xbox Live.
 Other home versions were a board game released by Pressman Toy Corporation, a card game published by Cardinal, and a 100-piece puzzle that formed a home version of the game once assembled.

 In November 2021, it was reported by multiple gaming news outlets that Microsoft and AltSpaceVR, a virtual reality platform owned by Microsoft, were developing a new 1 vs. 100 interactive video game for Xbox.
-According to journalist Jeff Grubb, a revival of the game is currently in active development.
+In 2021, journalist Jeff Grubb stated that the game was in active development.
+As of 2025, no further updates have been released.